mredag/eformLockerRoom/docs/developer-guides/automatic-kiosk-assignment.md

 ## UI Behaviour

 - The kiosk UI receives the auto-assignment result.
 When `action` is `open_locker`, it proceeds directly to the success screen; otherwise it renders the familiar manual grid using the lockers returned by `handleCardWithNoLocker()`. 【F:app/kiosk/src/services/rfid-user-flow.ts†L220-L260】
-- Owned-locker decisions (`showOwnedDecision`) continue to honour the one-hour “open without release” window.
-The button copy now clarifies the action (“Eşya almak için aç,”) and visually emphasises it with a glow so patrons recognise the quick-open option. 【F:app/kiosk/src/ui/static/app-simple.js†L876-L915】【F:app/kiosk/src/ui/static/styles-simple.css†L1568-L1587】【F:app/kiosk/src/ui/static/styles-simple.css†L1596-L1604】
+- Owned-locker decisions (`showOwnedDecision`) honour the configurable “Eşya almak için aç” window returned by the server.
+The kiosk logs the threshold, toggles the button when the time elapses, and updates the helper copy with the active duration. 【F:app/kiosk/src/ui/static/app-simple.js†L657-L716】【F:app/kiosk/src/ui/static/app-simple.js†L948-L1059】

 ## Observability & Error Handling